-We design our executive compensation program to further our corporate goal of being a consistently high-performing growth company.
+We design our executive compensation program to further our corporate goal of paying for performance.
 Our compensation plan and pay strategy focus on and are intended to influence the profit margins of our businesses, cash flow generation, returns to stockholders and efficient management of our operations.